Content marketing has become increasingly essential for any company to thrive online.

 How to use email marketing to improve your content marketing strategy

-Using email marketing to promote your content marketing is a worthwhile strategy, but only if you know how to do it effectively.
+Using email content marketing to promote your content marketing is a worthwhile strategy, but only if you know how to do it effectively.
 Follow this step-by-step guide to give you the insight you need to successfully drive traffic to your site and increase sales!

 1. Determine which content you want to promote